 Every SPIR project has a Faculty Advisor/Mentor assigned to oversee a student selected on the basis of specific skills needed to best perform the project work.
 A graduate level student currently pursuing a Masters or Doctoral level degree is typically selected to support the project.

-The Watson School SPIR team works best when integrated with your company.
+The Watson College SPIR team works best when integrated with your company.
 Periodic checkpoint meetings are called to review progress and address problems.
 You should consider us as part of your technology team with a task and schedule that requires our mutual collaboration and cooperation.

 Provide project cost-sharing assistance